-3.8 START NUMBERS (UK)
+TART NUMBERS (UK)

-- 3.8.1 Numbered bibs, supplied by the Slalom Committee, are to be used at all Ranking Competitions except Division 4. - 3.8.2 Ranked athletes must apply for numbered bibs before competing and are asked to complete registration forms and return them to Ranking Officers. athletes must nominate a first claim club for use in ranking lists.
-This will be used in determining eligibility for club, regional and interregional championships.
+- 3.8.1 Numbered bibs, supplied by the Slalom Committee, are to be used at all Ranking Competitions.
+Bibs are not supplied at Division 4 events - 3.8.2 Ranked athletes must apply for numbered bibs before competing and are asked to complete registration forms and return them to Ranking Officers. athletes must nominate a first claim club for use in ranking lists.
+This will be used in determining eligibility for club, regional and inter- regional championships.
 Club registration may be changed by giving notice in writing to the relevant Ranking Officers. - 3.8.3 Organisers may supply bibs at Division 4 events.
 Where bibs are not supplied, start numbers must be put on the front and back deck of the athlete's boat. - 3.8.4 The bib should be fixed visibly to the body of the athletes and be clearly visible.
-In C2 the bowman or both athletes wear a number. - 3.8.5 Each athlete is responsible for his/her start number.
+In C2 the bowman or both athletes wear a number.

+3.8.5 Each athlete is responsible for their start number.